Wood burning stoves: what you need to know

 Called Ecodesign stoves, these models should use less energy and produce fewer harmful gases, such as carbon monoxide and nitrogen oxides.
 The SIA says they reduce potentially harmful particle emissions by more than 80%, compared with stoves made 10 years ago.

 These stoves will be tested by accredited labs and verified by Hetas, an organisation that trains heating installers.
-Stoves that fulfil these requirements will be labelled ‘Ecodesign Ready’.
+Stoves that fulfill these requirements will be labelled ‘Ecodesign Ready’.

 Go to how to buy a multi-fuel stove or log burner for more information on what you need to consider when buying a stove - including efficiency, wattage and building regulations.